Kilo vs Datacake: which IoT platform is better for LoRaWAN monitoring?

 Can I migrate my LoRaWAN gateways and sensors from Datacake to Kilo?

-Gateways that speak LoRa Basics Station or the Semtech UDP packet forwarder can be re-pointed at Kilo’s built-in network server, and device payloads are re-mapped with inline normalization — you see the live raw payload and bind fields to typed sensor templates yourself.
+Gateways that speak LoRa Basics Station can be re-pointed at Kilo’s built-in network server, and device payloads are re-mapped with inline normalization — you see the live raw payload and bind fields to typed sensor templates yourself.
 Run both platforms in parallel until you trust the new pipeline.

-See the difference on your own sensors
+Try Kilo free on your own sensors